crytic/building-secure-contracts/program-analysis/echidna/finding-transactions-with-high-gas-consumption.md

 }
 ```

-This small example shows a contract with a function that has a large gas consumption if a certain input is provided.
+Here `expensive` can have a large gas consumption.

-The echidna property to test is not important, so we just use one that always returns `true`.
+Currently, Echidna always need a property to test: here `echidna_test` always returns `true`.
 We can run Echidna to verify this:

 ```